Apsu/Canary/README.md

 Anyone familiar with Colemak DH mod will recognize there are a lot of similarities with Canary.
 This isn't an accident as there are many good aspects to this layout, but also some things we feel are downsides.

 First, it doesn't take advantage of the [Row Stagger](#row-stagger) inner-index keys on the bottom row (see linked section), opting instead to put `K` and `V` there.
-This has led to some debate in the community, as both of these keys are A) lower frequency and B) pretty high SFBs with `N`.
-This has led some to swap them, but with `V` on the right, this also causes a common Redirect sequence `eve` which is not the most comfortable.
+Both of these keys are relatively low frequency, and they interact with either `N` or the vowels, or both.
+Some folks have opted to swap them but that results in the `eve` Redirect sequence which isn't very comfortable.
+We decided to keep both on the left hand instead.

 Secondly, the upper right vowel cluster includes `Y`, causing one of the most common words `you` to be a Redirect that changes rows twice (top-home-top).